 Contractor Integration

-Contractor Integration and the Vigilant Defender framework is designed to integrate seamlessly with existing security contractors and employers.
+The Vigilant Defender framework is designed to integrate seamlessly with existing security contractors and employers.
 It does not replace, displace, or compete with established recruitment, training, or delivery models.

 Britannia Elite does not recruit, employ, or supply security personnel.
 Contractors retain full responsibility for recruitment, employment, deployment, supervision, and contractual delivery at all times.
 Vigilant Defender functions solely as a pre‑deployment training and verification standard that contractors may choose to adopt in support of compliance, assurance, and workforce readiness.